 - 2. For Low and High Cutoff filters the filter type can be set to forward, zero-phase, or backward.
 The slope of the filter can also be edited.
 In order to understand the properties of filters better we will now switch to the program "DipoleSimulator".
-Please close the filter menu without setting any filters. - 3.
-Open the program DipoleSimulator 3 DipoleSimulator.exe located in your BESA installation folder (C:\Program Files (x86)\BESA\Research_7_1).
-On the left of the window you see the BESA head schemes, on the right you see an electrode layout. - 4.
-Press File / Load Model File and select the model AC-2D-biphasicsynchronous.mod located in the Examples Folder Learn by Simulations (C:\Users\Public\Documents\BESA\Re search_7_1\Examples\Learn-by-

-Simulations).
+Please close the filter menu without setting any filters.

+- 3. Open the program DipoleSimulator

+DipoleSimulator.exe

+located in your BESA

+installation folder (C:\Program Files

+(x86)\BESA\Research_7_1).
+On the left

+of the window you see the BESA head

+schemes, on the right you see an

+electrode layout.

+- AC-2D-biphasicthe model located in synchronous.mod Examples Folder Learn by Simulations (C:\Users\Public\Documents\BESA\Re search_7_1\Examples\Learn-by-Simulations).
 You will see two dipoles representing activity in the left and right hemisphere along with their source waveforms, i.e. their activity over time in the middle panel.
-Press the button Fe to open the filter dialog.
-Ns Fv Fe Second Specify a Low Cutoff filter of 5 Hz, 6 dB/Octave, forward and make sure that the box Enabled is only ticked for the Low Cutoff filter.
+Press the button Fe to Ns Fv Fe 💥 open the filter dialog.
+Specify a Low Cutoff filter of 5 Hz, 6 dB/Octave, forward and make sure that the box Enabled is only ticked for the Low

+Cutoff filter.